abshinn/usgs/exploration/README.md

 quakes$Etnt = quakes$Ejoules/4.184e9       # units of kilotonnes, TNT
 ```

-### Calculate approximate distance from epicenter to city center using the [Haversine formula](http://en.wikipedia.org/wiki/Haversine_formula)
+### Calculate approximate distance from epicenter to city center

+For this calculation I decided to use the [Haversine formula](http://en.wikipedia.org/wiki/Haversine_formula).
+A great reference to implementing this method and other methods can be found [here](http://www.movable-type.co.uk/scripts/latlong.html).

 ```R
 Rearth = 6371 # average earth radius